rajashreedas7/handwritten-digit-recognition/README.md

-# handwritten-digit-recognition
-Supervised Learning for Limited Feature Hand Written Digit Recognition
+# Supervised Learning for Limited Feature Hand Written Digit Recognition

 The following steps were performed while making this project: